-Play those old games on your Android phone with the best emulators
+Best emulators for Android 2022

 Works with most smartphones

-The Razer Kishi is arguably the best controller for smartphones since there are versions available for both iOS and Android.
-Just plug your phone into the USB-C port, fire up your emulator of choice, double check the key bindings, and enjoy.
+The Razer Kishi is arguably the best controller for smartphones since versions are available for iOS and Android.
+Just plug your phone into the USB-C port, fire up your emulator of choice, double-check the key bindings, and enjoy.

 8Bitdo SN30 Pro

 Whether you're looking for the best Raspberry Pi accessories or just want a retro-looking controller for PC gaming, 8BitDo is always at the top of the list.
 The company has brought some classic controllers back to life with modern functionality like Bluetooth, rumble, motion controls, and multi-platform compatibility.
-The SN30 Pro is our current favorite due to how comfortable it is in the hand and our own SNES nostalgia, but the truth is that all of 8BitDo's controllers are fantastic options for those who want to take advantage of emulators.
+The 8Bitdo SN30 Pro is our current favorite due to how comfortable it is in hand and our own SNES nostalgia, but the truth is that all of 8BitDo's controllers are fantastic options for those who want to take advantage of emulators.

 The company even offers a gaming clip that attaches to your 8BitDo controller so you can place your phone on the mount and game from anywhere.
 Do you have a few spare minutes on your lunch break?
 Grab your 8BitDo controller, snap your phone into the mount, and play a few levels in your emulator of choice before the clock strikes and it's time to get back to work.
-The quality and reliability of these controllers cannot be understated enough, and 8BitDo is releasing new versions, or at least new color options, on a seemingly-regular basis.
+The quality and reliability of these controllers cannot be understated enough, and 8BitDo is releasing new versions, or at least new color options, on a seemingly regular basis.

 8Bitdo SN30 Pro